Proper British Food: Best foods in Britain to overindulge in!

 FAMOUS BRITISH CHEESES

-29. STILTON CHEESE
+31. STILTON CHEESE

 There are two types of creamy Stilton: Blue Stilton and White Stilton cheese.
-If you are after a cheese that melts in your mouth on your trip in England, then you should go for English Stilton cheese.
+If you are after a cheese that melts in your mouth on your trip to England, then you should go for English Stilton cheese.

-30. CHEDDAR CHEESE
+32. CHEDDAR CHEESE

-Classic Cheddar cheese is a hard but smooth cow’s cheese with colour ranging from natural white to orange and flavour ranging from mild to sharp and extra sharp.
-Cheddar cheese is named after village of Cheddar in Somerset in southwest England.
+Classic Cheddar cheese is a hard but smooth cow’s cheese with colors ranging from natural white to orange and flavors ranging from mild to sharp and extra sharp.
+Cheddar cheese is named after the village of Cheddar in Somerset in southwest England.
 The best quality Somerset Cheddar takes 9 months to mature.

 FAMOUS BRITISH DESSERTS